vespperhq/vespper/README.md

    ```

 That's it.
 You should be able to visit Merlinn's dashboard in http://localhost:5173.
 Simply create a user **(with the same e-mail as the one in your Slack user)** and start to configure your organization.
+If something does not work for you, please checkout our [troubleshooting](#troubleshooting-️) or reach out to us via our [support channels](#support-and-feedback-️).

 The next steps are to configure your organization a bit more (connect incident management tools, build a knowledge base, etc).
 Head over to the [connect & configure](https://docs.merlinn.co/Getting%20started/Configure%20&%20connect) section in our docs for more information 💫